 Tickets: Eves. - \$26.50 \$22.50 \$17.50 \$12.50 Matinee - \$23.50 \$19.50 \$15.50 \$12.50

 BOX OFFICE OPEN

 10 a.m. to 5 p.m.
 Monday through Friday and until curtain on show days.

 PHONE (219) 284-9190

-MasterCard & VISA Accepted Group, Student, &

-Senior Citizen Discounts
+MasterCard & VISA Accepted Group, Student, & Senior Citizen Discounts

 A Broadway Theatre League Presentation

+"Watch your hands!"

 "Watch your mouth!"

 INFORMATION

 SESSION

 Tonight

 7:00 p.m.
 Alumni Room

 Morris Inn

 FINANCE CLUB

 PRESENTATION

 Tonight

 8:00 p.m.

 Alumni Room

 Morris Inn

-"Watch your hands!"

 A Unique Consulting Firm

 Hewitt Associates

 is visiting the University of Notre Dame

 We will conduct on-campus interviews tomorrow and Friday.
 We will return to campus in February.

 Hewitt Associates is an international firm of consultants and actuaries specializing in the design, financing, communication, and administration of employee benefit and compensation programs.
 We are included in the publications The 100 Best Companies to Work for in America and The Best Companies for Women.

 We are interested in students with the following majors:

+Accounting

 Computer Applications

 Economics

 Finance

-Management

-with MIS Concentration
+Management with MIS Concentration

+Mathematics Mathematics

 Mathematics

-Mathematics

 with Computer Concentration

-Accounting

 We look for people who are adaptable, creative, analytical, and intelligent; people who work well together.
 Our challenge is to identify and develop those people who can respond to the opportunities of today and tomorrow.

+Hewitt Associates

 Lincolnshire, IL • Santa Ana, CA • Walnut Creek, CA Rowayton, CT • Boston, MA • Bedminster, NJ Atlanta GA • Las Colinas, TX • The Woodlands, TX

 An equal opportunity employer m/f

 national product, the lowest

 level since 1939, said Undersecretary of Defense Paul Wolthe programs it needs and still

 afford an adequate defense,'

-Wolfowitz said on CNN's
+Wolfowitz said on CNN's "Newsmaker Sunday."

-The administration got an

-expression of support from one
+expression of support from one Congressional Democrat, Sen.

-'Newsmaker Sunday.'

-"The United States can afford

-'The strategic role has been

-diminished somewhat by the

-president's speech if we carry

-through on this action, and I

-think we have to re-examine

-the number of B-2s," said

-Nunn.
-"I don't think we can

-But Nunn added that the B-2's

-conventional role is "if anything, growing more important"

-cost \$850 million a piece.

-Cheney continued from page 1 Defense Initiative is needed in a world of nuclear proliferation.
+Sam Nunn of Georgia, chairman The administration got an "The United States can afford Cheney continued from page 1 Defense Initiative is needed in a world of nuclear proliferation.
 He defended the B-2 bomber program as necessary to the country's defense and said the armed forces already are in the midst of a massive builddown that will cut their manpower by 25 percent.
 The need to prevail in a regional conflict like Operation Desert Storm forms "the basic underlying assumptions by which we size our forces today, said Cheney.
 National Security Adviser Brent Scowcroft said that "five years out, I think there will be a peace dividend," and "hopefully it will be" sizable.
-But "I honestly don't know how much," said Scowcroft, speaking on NBC's "Meet the Defense spending is heading dents from all four colleges, she said.
-These surveys will be used not only as a data bank for statistics, but to reveal evidence of specific problems.
-"The surveys will allow the committee to find the problems Congressional Democrat, Sen. Sam Nunn of Georgia, chairman of the Senate Armed Services which are of most concern to the students and their education at Notre Dame," Stohr said.
-Because the report will be backed up by data and supported by statistical evidence, this document will hopefully cause the University to take intalk, is dead, and labels know that," said Jotz.
+But "I honestly don't know how much," said Scowcroft, speaking on NBC's "Meet the Defense spending is heading of the Senate Armed Services which are of most concern to the students and their education at Notre Dame," Stohr said.
+Because the report will be backed up by data and supported by statistical evidence, this document will hopefully cause the University to take invaried as possible and actively Committee.

-WVFI has been kept alive so far by making the play list as Committee.

 "I do think those who believe we're going to be able to declare a peace dividend and have a huge amount of money for domestic purposes are not looking at the fiscal picture of the country," said Nunn.
 "Most of the defense savings are going to have to go to try to meet the deficit, which is growing," added Nunn, speaking on CBS's "Face the Nation."

-Nunn also said he doubts the need for 75 B-2 bombers that

-researching at Notre Dame,"

-The report committee consists

-of Stohr, student body chief of

-staff; Joseph Blanco, student

-body president; Dave Florenzo.

-seeking out and supporting smaller record labels, said Jotz.
+Nunn also said he doubts the need for 75 B-2 bombers that terest in order to solve the conflicts between teaching and researching at Notre Dame,' The report committee consists of Stohr, student body chief of staff; Joseph Blanco, student body president; Dave Florenzo, seeking out and supporting smaller record labels, said Jotz.